 Child sexual exploitation (CSE) is a form of child sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity in exchange for something the victim needs or wants, and/or for the financial advantage or increased status of the perpetrator or facilitator.
 Victims may have been sexually exploited even if the sexual activity appears consensual.
-CSE does not always involve physical contact; it can also occur through use of technology.
+CSE does not always involve physical contact; it can also occur through use of technology

-Criminal Justice System or Criminal Justice Services (CJS): Incorporates the Police, the Crown Prosecution Service, courts, prisons, National Probation Service, Community Rehabilitation Company, youth offending teams and Victim Support and other organisations and multi-agency partnerships.
+Criminal Justice System or Criminal Justice Services (CJS): Criminal Justice System or Criminal Justice Services (CJS): Incorporates the Police, the Crown Prosecution Service, courts, prisons, Probation Service, youth justice services, Victim Support and other organisations and multi-agency partnerships

 Community Safety Partnerships (CSPs): A local authority level statutory partnership established by the Crime and Disorder Act 1998 to co-ordinate action on crime and disorder.
-Community safety is not just about tackling crime but about improving quality of life and reducing the fear of crime in communities.
+Community safety is not just about tackling crime but about improving quality of life and reducing the fear of crime in communities